supersede-project/feedback_gathering/web_library/README.md

 npm install
 ```

-Create a virtual host on your local machine to avoid problems with cross origin loads:
+Create a virtual host on your local machine to avoid problems with cross origin loads.
+Ideally use localhost as the ServerName to avoid problems with getUserMedia() in Google Chrome.

     <VirtualHost *:80>
         DocumentRoot /<your_path>/web_library
-        ServerName localhost.web-library.dev
+        ServerName localhost
         <Directory "/<your_path>/web_library">
             Options Indexes FollowSymLinks
             AllowOverride All